theobald-software/kb.theobald-software.github.io/content/_troubleshooting/sm59-rfc---connection-test-fails.md

 **Reason:**

-This is no ERROR.
-A Connection Test is not possible, because Xtract IS is registering at the SAP System only when the package is running.
-When the package is not running, there is no connection between SSIS and SAP, and so the test will always fail.
+This is not an ERROR.
+A Connection Test is not possible, because the Xtract product is registering at the SAP System only when the package is running.
+When the DeltaQ extraction is not running, there is no connection between our Xtract product and SAP, and so the test will always fail.

 **Solution:**